By Andrew Heffernan

 If you're serious about fitness, you're going to start thinking about dietary supplements sooner or later.
 Do you need them?
 If so, which of the approximately $140 billion worth of potions, pills, and powders on the market this year are worth your time and money?

-This choice is surprisingly weighty because the supplement industry isn't regulated as closely you might think (or hope).
-Following the passage of the Dietary Supplement Health and Education Act (DSHEA) in 1994, the FDA lifted most regulations on dietary supplements.
-That allowed manufacturers to get their products to market with minimal fuss.
-So customers who read about the possible benefits of taking, say, ashwagandha for fatigue or St. John's Wort for anxiety could easily grab some at the local vitamin shop and try it out for themselves.
+This choice is surprisingly weighty.
+Following the passage of the Dietary Supplement Health and Education Act (DSHEA) in 1994, the FDA established new regulations on dietary supplements.
+That allowed manufacturers to get their products to market in this newly defined category.
+So customers who read about the possible benefits of taking, say, ashwagandha to help with feelings of fatigue or St. John's Wort for relaxation could easily grab some at the local vitamin shop and try it out for themselves.

-But it also meant that the floodgates were open for the charlatans, fly-by-night companies, and outright fraud.
-Overall, the DSHEA was a windfall for the supplement companies — and a thumb in the eye of consumers.
+But as with any industry, there's always opportunity for the charlatans, fly-by-night companies, and outright fraud.
+Overall, the DSHEA was a windfall for the consumers and supplement companies alike, but consumers should still be wary of the bad players out there.

-One countermeasure is NSF (formerly the National Sanitation Foundation — now NSF International): an independent, third-party body that verifies the purity and safety of each batch of the dietary supplements it certifies.
+One countermeasure is NSF (formerly the National Sanitation Foundation — now NSF International): an independent, third-party body whose Certified for Sport certification verifies that each batch of the dietary supplements it certifies does not contain unsafe levels of contaminants, prohibited substances, or masking agents, and that what is on the label matches what is in the product.

 We invest in the safety and purity of our supplements — and so should you.
 Shop all NSF-certified LADDER supplements.

-While products certified by the NSF aren't the only high-quality supplements on the market, you can ensure that any product bearing their seal is safe, legal, and contains exactly what the label says it does.
+While products certified for sport by the NSF aren't the only high-quality supplements on the market, you can ensure that any product bearing their seal contains exactly what the label says it does.

-NSF certification is the gold standard for assuring the purity and safety of your dietary supplements: They put each product — and the facilities that make them — through a rigorous testing process that ensures:
+NSF Certified for Sport certification is the gold standard for assuring the quality of your dietary supplements: They put each product — and the facilities that make them — through a rigorous testing process that ensures:

-The bottom line: NSF products are the supplement industry's standard for safety, purity, and accurate dosing.
+The bottom line: NSF Certified for Sport products are the supplement industry's leading standards for safety, purity, and accurate dosing.
 But that doesn't mean that a supplement lacking NSF certification is unsafe.
-As long as the supplement industry remains largely unregulated, it's worth your time to dig a little into any product you take — particularly in the long-term — and favor brands and products that have a history of safety and effectiveness.
+It's worth your time to dig a little into any product you take — particularly in the long-term — and favor brands and products that have a history of safety and effectiveness.

-And so you don't have to do too much digging, we'll let you know that all LADDER supplements — including LADDER Whey and LADDER Plant Protein, LADDER Pre-Workout, LADDER Hydration, and LADDER Superfood Greens — are NSF certified.
+And so you don't have to do too much digging, we'll let you know that all LADDER supplements — including LADDER Whey and LADDER Plant Protein, LADDER Pre-Workout, and LADDER Hydration — are NSF certified.

 .